Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 - Completion of **Lab 0 - Validate lab environment**
 - Completion of **Lab 1 - Data Modeling**

-## Things to consider before you begin

--   Who is the target audience of the report?
--   How will the audience consume the report?
-Typical device?
-Location?
--   Do you have sufficient data to visualize?
--   What are the possible characteristics you can use to analyze data about the visits?

 ## Exercise 1: Create Power BI Report